mattermost/docs/source/about/subscription.rst

 Mattermost self-hosted deployments require a license to be applied to access features in the Professional or Enterprise plans.
 Mattermost offers a `secure self-service Customer Portal <https://customers.mattermost.com>`__ where you can easily purchase and manage your Mattermost self-hosted subscriptions.
 When you purchase a subscription, a license is generated.
 Please see :ref:`self-hosted-subscriptions` for more details.

 Mattermost Cloud is a software-as-as-service.
-You can simply sign up and start using Mattermost in a trial mode, then upgrade to the edition you desire within the product.
+You can simply sign up and start using Mattermost in a trial mode, then upgrade to the edition you want to use within the product.
 Please see :ref:`cloud-subscriptions` for more details.

 For more general information and frequently asked questions on licensing and subscriptions, please see the following sections.